dirac-dc/Twitter_Sentiment_Test/README.md

 # Character Level Twitter Sentiment Analysis

 ## Description
-Implements a character level LSTM network for Twitter sentiment analysis.
+Implements a straightforward character level LSTM network for Twitter sentiment analysis.
 There is a `/utils/read_dataset` class which reads in the data and sets parameters but is primarily leaning on https://charlesashby.github.io/2017/06/05/sentiment-analysis-with-char-lstm/

 ## Use
 Clone the repository, activate your virtual environment and enter: